KiandaBPM/docs/content/docs/platform/rules/workflow/start-a-process.md

 ### On success mapping

-If you wish to **update an existing process instance** you can use mapping within the **On success mapping** to retrieve the **Process ID** of that process instance, and then trigger rules in the target process instance.
+If you wish to **update an existing process instance** you can use mapping within the **On success mapping** section to retrieve the **Process ID** of that process instance, and then trigger rules in the target process instance.
 A **text box** field within the form can be created to hold the Process ID value, see [Before getting started](#before-getting-started).
 The ID for the existing process instance, is one of the [Common fields](/docs/platform/application-designer/process/common-fields/) that can be pulled from the system.

 To use On success mapping: